Home

 Custom Search

-How many times do you hear your staff say things that signal their negative, or perhaps neutral, attitude towards customers?
+How many times do you hear your staff say things that signal their negative, or perhaps neutral, attitude towards buyers?
 And how many times have you called them on it?
 How many times have they said negative things that you haven't heard?
 Good customer service management means leading your staff into a positive attitude towards customers.

 Customer Service Management